 Most fields require two or three letters of recommendation.
 Please check field admissions requirements for your proposed field.

-Ph.D., M.A., and M.S. applicants: Letters must be submitted by faculty members from your college or institution who are acquainted with your work.
-If that work occurred some time ago, check with the field to see whether recommendations from those familiar with your professional performance might be acceptable.
+Ph.D., M.A., and M.S. applicants: Letters must be submitted by faculty members from your current or prior academic institution who are acquainted with your academic work.
+If you haven’t been a student for some time, check with your prospective field to see whether recommendations from someone familiar with your professional performance might be acceptable instead.

 Applicants for professional master’s degrees: Letters may be submitted by faculty members or those familiar with your professional performance.
 Contact your field for specific guidance.